continuouspi/cpiwb/matlab_extension/README.md

 This will prepare the shared library for CPiME.

-To start CPiME, run Matlab, and open the `main` script.
-Run this script.
+To start CPiME, run Matlab, and open the `cpime` script.
+Enter `cpime` to begin.

 ## Updating Cabal ##
 One student experienced issues running Cabal to install dependencies for CPiME.
 Below are the steps this student followed to resolve their issue: